Can language-guided unsupervised adaptation improve medical image classification using unpaired images and texts?: Introduction

+A major challenge in the field of medical imaging is the scarcity of high-quality labeled medical data due to the need for expert annotations.
+This limits the performance of machine learning models for medical image tasks that rely on large amounts of labeled data for training.
+Labeled visual data such as CT scans, X-rays, and MRIs often require access permissions and are subject to privacy regulations.
+On the contrary, there is a greater abundance of disease-related information in the form of textual data, which is easier to access than labeled medical images.
+This includes data mined from anonymized electronic health records, medical reports, and transcriptions.
+As a result, instead of using an image-based training method, we can leverage the visual-textual alignment within VLMs to facilitate an unsupervised learning regime.

+\textbf{Motivation:} During training a VLM, the textual and visual embeddings related to a sample become typically close in the embedding space due to the contrastive training objective.
+The shift between the semantic and visual embeddings is defined as the \textit{modality gap} \cite{zhang2022drml}.
+Consequently, a low modality gap would imply that a classifier trained on textual embeddings can be used for inference on visual embeddings.
+Minimizing the modality gap has the potential to enhance the learning process and improving the model performance by enabling more effective integration of multi-modal data.

-The current body of research on vision-language models (VLMs) for medical images demonstrates a prevalent trend where the emphasis is on the pretrain-finetune paradigm.
-This involves pre-training a VLM on large datasets, followed by fine-tuning for specific downstream tasks.
+\textbf{Related Works:} The current body of research on VLMs for medical images demonstrates a prevalent trend where the emphasis is on the pretrain-finetune paradigm.
+This involves pre-training a VLM on large datasets constituting of image-text pairs, followed by fine-tuning for specific downstream tasks.
 For example, \cite{huix2024natural} investigates transferring pre-trained foundation models to medical image classification tasks using two fine-tuning strategies.
-The authors in \cite{zhan2024unidcp} propose a unified model for multiple vision-language tasks but relies on extensive pre-training, whereas in \cite{qin2024freeze} the authors introduce a backbone-agnostic adaptor framework where they integrate frozen pre-trained encoders with lightweight adapters to leverage prior knowledge for cross-modal learning with the objective of modeling the embeddings of image-text pairs together in a shared latent space by reducing a contrastive loss.
+The authors in \cite{zhan2024unidcp} propose a unified model for multiple vision-language tasks but relies on extensive pre-training, whereas \cite{qin2024freeze} introduces a backbone-agnostic adapter framework that combines frozen pre-trained encoders with lightweight adapters to facilitate cross-modal learning.
+However, all these approaches assume the availability of image-text pairs, which limits the applicability of VLMs when unpaired data is solely available.
+Transitioning to unsupervised data is essential for several reasons: Firstly, the use of unpaired medical images without the corresponding textual annotations makes the process scalable.
+Secondly, unsupervised models trained on unpaired medical data generalize well across diverse clinical scenarios, especially when obtaining labeled datasets can be challenging.
+Thirdly, using unpaired data reduces the time and resources required for manual annotation, facilitating timely diagnosis.